chelseaherdman/chelseaherdman/content/authors/admin/_index.md

 #- Visitors
 ---

-I am postdoctoral fellow in H. Joseph Yost's lab at the University of Utah.
+I am a postdoctoral fellow in H. Joseph Yost's lab at the University of Utah.
 I am interested in all things non-coding RNA, especially in relation to RNA regulatory events that are found to be aberrant in Congenital Heart Disease.
 I am working on characterizing roles for miRNAs in heart development in general and in specific cell types, such as neural-crest derived cardiomyocytes, using various zebrafish transgenic models.